 4. Holy Trinity Church

 Now, I told you that almost everything in this city is related to Shakespeare, right?
-Including this church, which is considered to be one of the most visited Parish Churches in England!
+That includes this church, which is considered to be one of the most visited Parish Churches in England!

-Holy Trinity Church is located right on the banks of Avon River and it is the place where Shakespeare was baptized and buried after his death in 1616.
-This beautiful, quiet church is around 800 years old, but it keeps being extremely beautiful nowadays too, with its stained glass windows and the high altar.
+Holy Trinity Church is located right on the banks of the Avon River and it is the place where Shakespeare was baptized and buried after his death in 1616.
+This beautiful, quiet church is around 800 years old, but it continues to be extremely beautiful nowadays, too, with its stained glass windows and high altar.

-FUN FACT: You would think that Shakespeare’s grave is located in this church because he has done so much for the country and the city of Stratford-Upon-Avon, right?
+FUN FACT: You would think that Shakespeare’s grave is located at this church because he had done so much for the country and the city of Stratford-Upon-Avon, right?
 Wrong!
-This is because he was wealthy and his relatives paid £440 (a significant amount of money for the 16th century) for him to be buried there.
+He was only buried there because he was wealthy and his relatives paid £440 (a significant amount of money for the 16th century) for him to be buried there.

 WORKING HOURS: Monday to Saturday from 9 AM to 4 PM, Sunday from 12:30 PM to 5 PM.